opensearch-project/opensearch-build/docs/Releasing-the-Distribution.md

 # OpenSearch Release Process

-This document explains the OpenSearch Process in detail.
+This document explains the OpenSearch Release Process in detail.

 ## Preparation
 ### Release Terminology and Knowledge Center